TALES FROM

 Strongman?

-Jay sorely hated working the Station Jailer spot at the Industry Station Jail.
+Jay sorely disliked working the Station Jailer spot at the Industry Station Jail.
 Even more, he disliked working the early morning shift from midnight to eight in the morning.
 Put both the graveyard shift and Jailer duty and you had a very unhappy Deputy Sheriff.

 It was during those weary hours of midnight to three A.M. that the worst of the drunks were dragged into the station jail.
 There were many aggressive men among these freshly arrested prisoners.
 Humans carry a terrible beast, buried deep inside their id otherwise known as their subconscious mind.
 The presence of substantial quantities of alcohol in the body made the enragement of the beast within, come to the surface.